rlancaster96/Demultiplex/Assignment-the-first/Answers.md

     3. Test examples for individual functions
     4. Return statement

-I have four high-level functions I'm planning on using.
-Two are new and two are already in my bioinfo.py module.
+I have three high-level functions I'm planning on using.
+Two are new and one is already in my bioinfo.py module.

 ```
 def rev_comp(nucleotides: string) -> string: